 Reduces the number of metadata and coordinate data files in xcube dataset given by given by dataset_path.
 Consolidated cubes open much faster from remote locations, e.g. in object storage, because obviously much less HTTP requests are required to fetch initial cube meta information.
 That is, it merges all metadata files into a single top-level JSON file ".zmetadata".

-If unchunk_coords is set, it also removes any chunking of coordinate variables so they comprise a single binary data file instead of one file per data chunk.
+If unchunk_coords is given, it also removes any chunking of coordinate variables so they comprise a single binary data file instead of one file per data chunk.
 The primary usage of this function is to optimize data cubes for cloud object storage.
-The function currently works only for data cubes using ZARR format.
+The function currently works only for data cubes using Zarr format. unchunk_coords can be a name, or list of names of the coordinate variable(s) to be consolidated.
+If boolean True is used, coordinate all variables will be consolidated.

-• input_path - Path to input dataset with ZARR format.

-- output_path Path to output dataset with ZARR format.
-May contain "{input}" template string, which is replaced by the input path's file name without file name extentsion. - in_place Whether to modify the dataset in place.
-If False, a copy is made and out-put_path must be given. - unchunk_coords Whether to also consolidate coordinate chunk files. - exception_type Type of exception to be used on value errors.
+- input_path Path to input dataset with ZARR format. - output_path Path to output dataset with ZARR format.
+May contain "{input}" template string, which is replaced by the input path's file name without file name extension. - in_place Whether to modify the dataset in place.
+If False, a copy is made and out-put_path must be given. - unchunk_coords The name of a coordinate variable or a list of coordinate variables whose chunks should be consolidated.
+Pass True to consolidate chunks of all coordinate variables. - exception_type Type of exception to be used on value errors.